sdeigm/uni-meter/doc/input/Tasmota.md

 # Using a Tasmota IR read head as the input source

-To use a Tasmota IR read head as an input source, set up the `/etc/uni-meter.conf` file as follows:
+To use a Tasmota IR read head as an input source, set up the `uni-meter.conf` file as follows:

 ```hocon
 uni-meter {